OSGeo/PROJ/docs/source/development/quickstart.rst

 See the following sections for more in-depth descriptions of different parts of the PROJ API or consult the :doc:`API reference <reference/index>` for specifics.

-Before the PROJ API can be used it is necessary to include the ``proj.h`` header file.
-Here ``stdio.h`` is also included so we can print some text to the screen:
+Before the PROJ API can be used it is necessary to include the :file:`proj.h` header file.
+Here :file:`stdio.h` is also included so we can print some text to the screen:

 .. literalinclude:: ../../../examples/pj_obs_api_mini_demo.c
   :language: c